The Phiroz Mehta Trust

 The Talks and Articles sections are entirely database-driven, with automatically-generated issue, article, author and talk catalogue indexes.
 Visitors can also search articles and talk transcripts.

-Each day a random talk is selected to be Today’s Talk, and this is syndicated to Apple iTunes via RSS.
+Each day a random talk is selected to be Today’s Talk, and this is syndicated to Apple Podcasts and Spotify via RSS.

 The Talks section of the website

-Other website features include an events calendar and the ability to order Phiroz’s books and talks via integration with PayPal.
+Other features included an events calendar and the ability to order Phiroz’s books and talks via integration with PayPal.

 In 2016 two rare video recordings surfaced of Phiroz Mehta speaking at the 1987 Buddhist Society Summer School.

-I colour-corrected these recordings, integrated them into the talk archive, and uploaded them to the Trust’s YouTube channel.
+I edited and colour-corrected these recordings, integrated them into the talk archive, and uploaded them to the Trust’s YouTube channel.